June 2, 2011

 While flea treatments can be costly, it is important to be sure that you are using a safe medication.
 Don't ever use anything containing pyrethroids (particularly permethrin) or pyrethrins.
 They are toxic and can cause extreme harm, even death.

-If you do notice a heavy flea load on your cat, it is important to treat the environment as well as your furry friend, otherwise the eggs in the home will hatch and the fleas will reinfest your pet.
+If you do notice a heavy flea load on your cat, it is important to treat the environment as well as your furry friend, otherwise, the eggs in the home will hatch and the fleas will reinfest your pet.
 Fleago is a safe, natural treatment that you can use without worrying about harm to your family or pets.
 After vacuuming, simply sprinkle the powder over all carpets, at baseboards, and around sofa cushions.
 Then wait a week, and vacuum again.
 For uncarpeted floors, you may want to try a spray such as Knockout, but you should remove your pets from the environment when spraying and be sure to read all safety precautions.
-If there is a more severe infestation, consider contacting professionals, such as Flea Busters.
+If there is a more severe infestation, consider contacting professional help.